zkniebel/SitecoreDXG-Docs/getting-started/advanced-installation/optional-install-the-default-rabbitmq-middleman-for-developers.md

 ## Installing the Default RabbitMQ Middleman

-Download the [`SitecoreDXG-Middleman-RabbitMQ-<version>.<build>.zip`](/getting-started/downloads.md) to your machine and extract in a location of your choosing.
-Note that it does not matter where you store it, and that the resulting directory will be your installation directory for the RabbitMQ Middleman
+1. Download the [`SitecoreDXG-Dev-<version>.<build>.zip`](/getting-started/downloads.md) to your machine and extract in a location of your choosing.
+Note that it does not matter where you store it.
+2. In the extracted directory, navigate to `./middlemen` and take note of the `./RabbitMQ` folder.
+This folder is your middleman's installation directory.
+3. Copy the middleman's installation directory to the location of your choosing.